YourRoots Logo

 Children(s): James Duncan, Samuel Duncan, Elizabeth Duncan

-1820 marked the beginning of John Cornwall Duncan's life in Newbattle, Edinburghshire, to parents James Duncan and Maitland Duncan#.
-Eventually, John Cornwall Duncan married Agnes (BORN SCOTLAND) Craig and Ann Mckay, and they welcomed James Duncan, Samuel Duncan and Elizabeth Duncan.
-John Cornwall Duncan passed in 1896 at Pencaitland, East Lothian, Scotland.
+The story of John Cornwall Duncan began in 1820 in Newbattle, Edinburghshire.
+In 1861, John Cornwall Duncan resided in Tranent, East Lothian, Scotland.
+John Cornwall Duncan married Agnes (BORN SCOTLAND) Craig, Ann Mckay, and had children including James Duncan, Samuel Duncan, Elizabeth Duncan.
+John Cornwall Duncan passed away in 1896 in Pencaitland, East Lothian, Scotland.

 Find more search results for John Duncan